-- For UO students located in the United States, the university will not sponsor study abroad programs in fall 2020.
-Future programs remain under continuous review.
+- The UO is hoping to resume travel-based study abroad programs in spring term or summer session in 2021.
+All programs remain under continuous review.
 As alternatives, the university is offering the following programs for students to maintain a global education while travel is limited:

 Study Abroad Resources